-Third, Brandt et al. provide an instance generator for the integrated problem of \ac{pra} and nurse-to-patient assignment \footnote{\url{https://doi.org/10.5281/zenodo.12750420}} \cite{Brandt2025}.
-We report here only the details of the \ac{pra} related part of the instance generator.
-The input parameters of this instance generator are the number of instances that will be generated, the length of the planning horizon, the number of rooms per capacity (single, double, triple, or quadruple rooms), the occupancy rate, and possible types of room equipment.
-The number of patients that will be generated depends on the room configuration and the occupancy rate.
-Each room is assigned a random subset of room equipment.
-Each patient is assigned an admission shift, an \ac{los} that is randomly chosen between one and five, a randomly chosen gender, and eventually a subset of the possible room equipment as required equipment.
-For the integration with the nurse-to-patient assignment, also the workload caused by this patient is specified for each day of the patient's stay and three shifts per day.
+Brandt et al.\ present an instance set and generator for the integrated problem of \ac{pra} and nurse-to-patient assignment\footnote{\url{https://doi.org/10.5281/zenodo.12750420}} \cite{Brandt2025}.
+We summarize here only the \ac{pra}-relevant aspects.
+The generator takes as input the number of instances, the planning horizon, the number of rooms by capacity, the target load factor, and available room equipment types.
+The number of generated patients depends on the room configuration and load factor.
+Rooms are assigned random subsets of room equipment, and patients are characterized by an admission shift, a \ac{los} uniformly drawn between one and five, a randomly assigned gender, and a subset of required equipment.
+For integration with nurse-to-patient assignment, patient-specific workloads are specified for each day and shift.

 In addition to these three \ac{pra}-specific generators, a large artificial data set is provided by the NHS\footnote{\url{https://digital.nhs.uk/services/artificial-data}}.
 While this data can be used to construct \ac{pra} instances by defining appropriate wards and rooms, this decision is nontrivial.
 The data are generated from real NHS data via statistical aggregated occurrences and thus realistically capture global pattern such as weekly admission fluctuation.
 However, ward-specific characteristics and dependencies between patient attributes, such as age and \ac{los}, are not necessarily preserved.
 The generation code is publicly available, allowing users with access to extensive real data to produce anonymized data sets.

 All reviewed instance generators rely on fixed probability distributions and generate patient attributes independently.
 In contrast, our data analysis shows that key attributes such as the \ac{los} vary substantially across wards and strongly correlates with patient age.
 Consequently, our instance generator provides ward-specific and age-dependent probability distributions for attributes such as the \ac{los}.
 Moreover, the proposed generator offers the option to explicitly enforce feasibility with respect to gender-separated rooms, a requirement that is mandatory in several countries, including Germany.
 Without such enforcement, instances with long planning horizons or high load factors are likely to be infeasible.
 Alternatively, feasibility can be disabled, allowing the generation of instances with load factors exceeding one, thereby supporting admission control decisions.